mongodb/specifications/source/unified-test-format/unified-test-format.rst

   the number of iterations of the loop performed, and store that number in the specified entity.

-A *failure* is when an operation performed by the test runner has a different result from what the test expected.
-For example, a test containing an expectation that a particular document has a particular value in a particular field, and the actual value being different, would be a failure.
-An *error* is any other type of error.
-For example, attempting to invoke an undefined operation would be an error.
+A *failure* is when the result or outcome of an operation executed by the test runner differs from its expected outcome.
+For example, an ``expectResult`` assertion failing to match a BSON document or an ``expectError`` assertion failing to match an error message would be considered a failure.
+An *error* is any other type of error raised by the test runner.
+For example, an unsupported operation or inability to resolve an entity name would be considered an error.

 This specification permits the test runner to report some failures as errors and some errors as failures.
 When the test runner stores errors and